polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

   </figcaption>
 </figure>

+## Finding the optimal hyperparameter settings

-What we could do, is just calculate the value of f(x) for mupltiple hyperparameter settings in the defined hyperparameter space and choose the hyperparameter combination with the lowest loss - like grid is doing it.
+In order to find the optimal hyperparameter settings, we could theoretically calculate the cross validation score for each possible hyperparameter combination and finally choose the hyperparameter that shows the best performance in the evaluation.

+The following figure shows the procedure for the hyperparameter Space $$Epsilon = 0.1-16$$, where $$C$$ constantly takes the value 7.

 <figure class="image">
   <img src="/assets/img/posts/06_Bayesian Optimization/black_box_calculation.png" style="width:100%">